Frazier and UTEP host Jacksonville State - WTOP News

 El Paso, Texas; Thursday, 9 p.m.
 EST

-BOTTOM LINE: UTEP faces Jacksonville State after Otis Frazier III scored 22 points in UTEP’s 81-73 victory over the Florida International Panthers.
+BOTTOM LINE: UTEP hosts Jacksonville State after Otis Frazier III scored 22 points in UTEP’s 81-73 victory over the Florida International Panthers.

-The Miners are 9-1 in home games.
-UTEP is 3-1 in games decided by less than 4 points.
+The Miners are 9-1 on their home court.
+UTEP is eighth in the CUSA scoring 73.8 points while shooting 46.4% from the field.

-The Gamecocks are 3-2 in conference matchups.
-Jacksonville State is 1-2 in one-possession games.
+The Gamecocks are 3-2 in CUSA play.
+Jacksonville State ranks seventh in the CUSA with 12.7 assists per game led by Jaron Pierre Jr. averaging 4.4.

-UTEP makes 46.4% of its shots from the field this season, which is 6.1 percentage points higher than Jacksonville State has allowed to its opponents (40.3%).
-Jacksonville State averages 8.1 made 3-pointers per game this season, 1.7 more made shots on average than the 6.4 per game UTEP allows.
+The Miners and Gamecocks square off Thursday for the first time in CUSA play this season.

-TOP PERFORMERS: David Terrell Jr. is averaging 7.6 points for the Miners.
-Frazier is averaging 14.8 points and 5.4 rebounds while shooting 49.0% over the past 10 games.
+TOP PERFORMERS: Frazier is averaging 14.3 points and two steals for the Miners.
+Corey Camper Jr. is averaging 11.0 points over the last 10 games.

-Jaron Pierre Jr. averages 2.4 made 3-pointers per game for the Gamecocks, scoring 21.6 points while shooting 38.6% from beyond the arc.
-Jao Ituka is averaging 10.2 points over the past 10 games.
+Pierre is scoring 21.6 points per game with 5.4 rebounds and 4.4 assists for the Gamecocks.
+Jao Ituka is averaging 10.2 points and 1.4 rebounds while shooting 46.2% over the past 10 games.

 LAST 10 GAMES: Miners: 8-2, averaging 72.3 points, 28.2 rebounds, 13.2 assists, 10.1 steals and 2.9 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 69.4 points per game.